Ali Kazimi

-Ali Kazimi (born 1961) is an Indo-Canadian filmmaker, media artist and writer.
+Ali Kazimi D.Litt. (born 1961) is an Indo-Canadian filmmaker, media artist and writer.

 Early life and education

 Born, raised and educated in India, Kazimi attended St. Columba's School and graduated from St. Stephen's College, Delhi University in 1982.
-He was awarded a scholarship to study film production at York University in Toronto,Canada, in 1983 and graduated with BFA (honours) from the Department of Film in 1987.
+He was awarded a scholarship to study film production at York University in Toronto, Canada, in 1983 and graduated with BFA (honours) from the Department of Film in 1987.
 He joined the Department of Film, as a full-time faculty member in 2006 and served as the chair of what is now known as the Department of Cinema and Media Arts from 2015 to 2016.

 Films

 Kazimi has created a critically acclaimed body of work dealing with issues of race, immigration, history and social justice.
 His films have won more than thirty awards and nominations including the Gemini Award, Golden Conch (MIFF 2006), Gold Plaque (Chicago International Film Festival, 1995), Golden Gate Award, (San Francisco International Film Festival, 1995) and Best Director Award (Hot Docs Canadian International Documentary Festival, 1995).